gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 | `limit`                  | The rate limit of new instances per second that can provisioned. `-1` is infinite.
 The default (`0`), sets the limit to `100`. |
 | `burst`                  | The burst limit of new instances.
 Defaults to `max_instances` or `limit` when `max_instances` is not set.
 If `limit` is infinite, `burst` is ignored. |

+### Relationship between limit and burst
+There’s a token "bucket" (not to be confused with object storage buckets).
+That bucket refills at rate limit X per second.
+Burst is the maximum size of the bucket.
+If the bucket is empty, you can create X amount of instances per second.
+If the bucket isn’t empty, you can create that many instances at once, then the bucket will begin to fill again.

+For exampple, if the `limit` is 1 and the `burst` is 60:
+  * You can create 60 instances instantly, but then you’d be throttled.
+  * If you then waited 60 seconds, you’d be able to instantly create 60 instances again.
+  * If you didn’t wait, you could create 1 instance every second.

 ## The `[runners.autoscaler.connector_config]` section

 [fleeting](https://gitlab.com/gitlab-org/fleeting/fleeting) plugins typically have accompanying documentation on